 Opening my Tinder confirmed this.
 All my matches looked like clones of my dream guy, and they all had the same bio.
 And although I kept insisting to my friends I’d dated a broad array of men, I was clearly using my vagina instead of my brain to pick a very narrow range of Channing Tatum lookalikes, and it wasn’t getting me anywhere.

 Every failed relationship inevitably ended the same, and I finally came to the conclusion something had to change in my approach to dating if I was ever going to get any closer to finding The One.

-So I made the radical decision to date men who were the polar opposite of my standard type.
+So I made the radical decision to start dating guys who were the opposite of my type.
 I started by throwing my lengthy mental checklist out the window, changing all my dating profile settings and vowing to give the men I’d usually pass up a meaningful chance.

 The hardest characteristic for me to let go of, was my potential suitor’s age.
 As a self-confessed serial dater of older men, I’ve always clung to the idea that with maturity comes stability.
 The second mindset I had to ditch was my love of tall men.
 Sage advice from my nail artist was that everyone’s the same height lying down; not an entirely bad point.
 The only checkbox I wasn’t willing to abandon, was great chemistry between the sheets.
 Bad sex will always be a deal-breaker for me.

 Although this radical leap to date against my type happened a few years ago, this article sadly isn’t going to end with the revelation I found love in a younger man who was three inches shorter than me and wouldn’t have normally shown up in my Tinder swipe-fest.
 But what did happen, was I discovered only dating to a ‘type’ was limiting me from seeing all the amazing men I’d been passing up.

 I also learned I couldn’t pigeonhole guys.
 Not every tall, classically handsome, alpha dude was a fuckboy, either.